paulsuh/pytest-scenario-files/README.md

 corresponding files in the `tests/pytester_example_files` directory.

 This package is also designed to be transparent for non-parametric usage.
-If there are no data files associated with a particular test it will not be parameterized and everything will work as though the plug-in was not present.
+If there are no data files associated with a particular test the fixtures will not be parameterized and everything will work as though the plug-in was not present.

 ### Data File Matching